Here's the truth.

 In short, the term UV400 means that the glasses absorb UV-A, B and C rays, up to a wavelength of 400 nanometers.

-Other quality features of sunglasses
+Other quality features of glasses and sunglasses

 - CE mark: The CE mark has been existing since 1 July 1995 and indicates that there is UV protection up to at least 380 nanometres.
 It is located on the inside of the temples and indicates that the model complies with current EU standards.